molecula/documentation/README.md

 sidebar_label: Enterprise vs Cloud
 ```

+* id and sidebar_label affect the Nav.
+It's simpler to remove unless the title is too long
 * NOTE: Page YAML does not affect URL.
 * sidebar_label can be omitted if the nav is the same as the title